 I believe we learn and grow primarily through our relationships and the same applies in counselling: it is the relationship of trust and safety which enables change and growth.

 When we struggle with recurring thoughts, feelings or behaviours, it can be useful to look at what might be going on 'behind the scenes'.
-We tend to avoid uncomfortable emotions and memories because experiencing them is painful, but they usually make themselves known somehow, even if we are doing our best to suppress them.
+We tend to avoid uncomfortable emotions and memories because experiencing them is painful, but they usually make themselves known somehow.

-We may try to manage them by losing ourselves in work, exercise, social media, cleaning, alcohol, shopping, etc. Some have the additional stress of an identity which is stigmatised and marginalised in our society.
+We try to manage them by losing ourselves in busyness, work, exercise, internet, alcohol, shopping, etc. and some have the additional stress of marginalisation.

-Revisiting early relationships can be invaluable.
+Revisiting early relationships is not essential but can be incredibly valuable.
 What did your parents, caregivers, school or culture teach you about life and relationships?
 What did you come to believe about yourself?
-What did you have to do to fit in or feel loved?
+What did you have to do to fit in or feel valued?
 Are you still doing it now and what might it be costing you?

 ©Zoe Flint